sindresorhus/ky/readme.md

 Type: `string | URL`

-When specified, `prefixUrl` will be prepended to `input`.
+A prefix URL to prepend to the `input` argument, when `input` is a string.
 The prefix can be any valid URL, either relative or absolute.
-A trailing slash `/` is optional, one will be added automatically, if needed, when joining `prefixUrl` and `input`.
-The `input` argument cannot start with a `/` when using this option.
+A trailing `/` slash is optional and will be added automatically, if needed, when it is joined with `input`.
+When using a prefix, `input` cannot start with a `/` slash.

 Useful when used with [`ky.extend()`](#kyextenddefaultoptions) to create niche-specific Ky-instances.